microsoft/live-share/docs/reference/linux.md

 Visual Studio Live Share typically **does not require additional steps** to enable browser integration on Linux.

+To accomplish this, Live Share automatically places a desktop file in `~/.local/share/applications` and the required launcher itself in `~/.local/share/vsliveshare` when the extension first initializes.
+No action is required on your part if this succeeds.

-While uncommon, in certain distributions you **may be notified that your admin (sudo) password is required** to complete the installation process.
+In some cases, distributions either do not support this location or require tweaks to get it to work with their vanilla installs (e.g. CentOS 7).
+In these cases, Live Share falls back to using `/usr/local/share` instead.
+As a result, **you may be notified that your admin (sudo) password is required** to complete the installation process.
 A terminal window will appear telling you where the browser launcher will be installed.
 Simply enter your password when prompted and press enter once the installation completes to close the terminal window.

 If you'd prefer to run the command yourself instead, you can click "Copy instead" which will copy the terminal command to the clipboard instead.